extern Keyword in C

-I’m sure this post will be as interesting and informative to C virgins (i.e. beginners) as it will be to those who are well-versed in C. So let me start by saying that the extern keyword applies to C variables (data objects) and C functions.
+extern keyword in C applies to C variables (data objects) and C functions.
 Basically, the extern keyword extends the visibility of the C variables and C functions.
 That’s probably the reason why it was named extern.

-Though most people probably understand the difference between the “declaration” and the “definition” of a variable or function, for the sake of completeness, I would like to clarify them.
+Though most people probably understand the difference between the “declaration” and the “definition” of a variable or function, for the sake of completeness, let’s clarify it

 A variable or function can be declared any number of times, but it can be defined only once.
 (Remember the basic principle that you can’t have two locations of the same variable or function).